q-viper/q-viper.github.io/_posts/2020-08-29-gesture-based-visually-writing-system-web-app.md

 ```
 {% endraw %}
 To view video feed from camera, we will use image instead of video.
 It may seem like the video by use but truth is, combination of photos is also a video.
-So i used image as frame, we won't know that it is image but we feel like a realtime video.
+So I used image as frame, we won't know that it is image but we feel like a realtime video.
 And the speed of feed on web app is same as of camera.
 The `video_feed` is a route that returns the frame as Response object.
-I am not going to explain much because i am also learning.
+I am not going to explain much because I am also learning.
 We have distinct route for distinct image, for frame or live feed we have `video_feed` and for canvas we have `get_canvas` and the Jinja has made it possible.
 So basically, we will have live feed on left side and our drawing canvas on right side.

 To show the detected text, we have `detection.html` file.
 We are showing it on the bottom of our page and we are using it on same page by `iframe` tag.